CHINA - BURMA - INDIA

 on their last day together

-Harvey with his fiancée Jean (left).
-He's wearing sweater (center), that she would wear for several years after his death.
+Harvey wearing sweater (left) that Jean would wear for several years after his death.